 Before a samurai’s ancestral sword becomes a +1 weapon, it is an ordinary masterwork weapon in every way (non-magical weapons that provide +1 to-hit).
 Its latent supernatural powers do not cause it to be considered a magic weapon until those powers are awakened.

-A samurai who loses his ancestral swords is dishonored until he can recover them.
+A samurai who loses his ancestral swords is dishonoured until he can recover them.
 He cannot enhance any other weapon in this way.

 At 3rd level, the samurai gains iaijutsu focus as a class skill.

-Beginning at 7th leveI, your weapon attacks with the daisho (ancestral katana and wakizaishi) score a criticaI hit on a roll of 19 or 20.
+Beginning at 7th leveI, your weapon attacks with the daisho (ancestral katana and wakizaishi) score a critical hit on a roll of 19 or 20.

-At 10th level, you can never be surprised and you may add your Honor bonus as additional damage to weapon attacks made with your daisho.
+At 10th level, you can never be surprised and you may add your Honour bonus as additional damage to weapon attacks made with your ancestral daisho.